Mutation of Property

 Mutation of Property: Meaning, Importance & Step-by-Step Process

-In simple words, mutation means recording the new owner’s name in the municipal or revenue department records.
-This update is essential for paying property taxes under the new owner’s name and ensuring that the property is legally recognized in government records.
+In simple terms, mutation implies the change of the name of the new owner in the municipal or the revenue department records.
+Such an update is necessary to pay property taxes in the name of the new owner as well as ensuring that the property is legalized in government records.

 What is the Mutation of Property?

-Mutation is the process of officially updating ownership details in government land records after a property changes hands—whether through sale, inheritance, gift, or transfer via a will.
+Mutation is the actual process of official updating of ownership in government records on land following the changing of possession of property, be it through sale, inheritance, or even through a gift or transfer through a will.

 For example:

-• If you buy a house, the municipal authority must update your name in the property tax records.
+In case you purchase a house, then the municipal authority will need to change your name in the property tax records.

 Key points to remember:

-• It is required after any sale, inheritance, partition, or gift.
+• It is necessary to follow any sale, bequest, partition, or gift.

 Difference Between Property Registration and Mutation